iurisilvio/notenoughmemory/site/source/2020-01-10-honeycomb-django-tricks.rst

 `Honeycomb <https://www.honeycomb.io/>`_ is the observability tool we use everyday at `Buser <https://www.buser.com.br/>`_.
 They help us tracking application bottlenecks, slow database queries, slow requests, requests with too many queries and much more.

-Their automatic instrumentation with `beeline lib <https://docs.honeycomb.io/getting-data-in/python/beeline/>`_ is a good start, but at some point we had to extend the default behaviour.
+Their automatic instrumentation with `beeline <https://docs.honeycomb.io/getting-data-in/python/beeline/>`_ is a good start, but at some point we had to extend the default behaviour.

 Custom request data
 ===================